brandur/sorg/content/talks-drafts/passive-safety.md

 At the end of atomic phases, checkpoint what's happened so far, and save properties of the outgoing foreign mutation.

 Use idempotency primitives of those foreign APIs like **idempotency keys**.
 These ensure that we don't do double work

+???

+The first thing we need to do to solve this problem is to introduce idempotency, which we'll want in both our own service and any foreign services that we're calling out to.
+With idempotency clients can make the same call any number of times and be guaranteed the same result.
+If we're creating a charge through Stripe, only one charge will ever be created.
+If we're provisioning a server, only one server will ever be provisioned.

+Idempotency is normally achieved through the use of an **idempotency key**, which is a random string with enough entropy to uniquely identify a request, and which we'll hand off to foreign services as we're making changes.
+The naming of this idea can vary.
+With Stripe it's called an `Idempotency-Key` and sent in via a header.
+With Amazon, it's called a `ClientToken` and sent via a query parameter.

+---

+# Design atomic phases

+We're not going to throw transactions out, but we do need to be more careful with them.

+Identify foreign mutations.
+Wrap operations between them in transactions.
+These are **atomic phases**.

 ---